-- 8.4.1 Off-street parking facilities for vehicles and other modes of travel, such as bicycles, will be provided in conjunction with new development and will: - a. provide safe and efficient access from the road network so that ingress and egress movements minimize conflicts with road traffic and pedestrian movements; - b. provide for the needs of people with disabilities; - c. support transportation demand management (TDM) initiatives.
+- 8.4.1 Off street parking facilities for vehicles and other modes of travel, such as bicycles, will be provided in conjunction with new development and will: - a. provide safe and efficient access from the road network so that ingress and egress movements minimize conflicts with road traffic and pedestrian movements; - b. provide for the needs of people with disabilities; and

-- 8.4.2 Mississauga will encourage the shared use of parking and allow off-site parking, where appropriate. - 8.4.3 Consideration will be given to reducing offstreet parking requirements for development to reflect levels of vehicle ownership and usage, and as a means of encouraging the greater use of transit, cycling and walking, subject to, among other matters: - a. access to transit; - b. level of transit service; - c. traffic generation; and - d. impact on the surrounding area. - 8.4.4 Mississauga may require or consider receiving a cash payment-in-lieu of all, or part, of the zoning by-law requirements for parking, having regard for: - a. the objectives of municipal parking strategies; - the advancement of environmental, design, transportation or economic development objectives and policies of this plan; - the presence of site constraints that prevent the provision of the required number of on-site parking spaces; - d. property use that is not considered overdevelopment; and - e. areas where municipal parking facilities are
+- c. support Transportation Demand Management initiatives. - 8.4.2 Mississauga will encourage the shared use of parking and allow off site parking, where appropriate. - 8.4.3 Consideration will be given to reducing off street parking requirements for development to reflect levels of vehicle ownership and usage, and as a means of encouraging the greater use of transit, cycling and walking, subject to, among other matters: - a. access to transit; - b. level of transit service; - c. traffic generation; and - d. impact on the surrounding area. - 8.4.4 Mississauga may require or consider receiving a cash payment-in-lieu of all, or part, of the zoning by-law requirements for parking, having regard for: - a. the objectives of municipal parking strategies; - b. the advancement of environmental, design, transportation or economic development objectives and policies of this plan; - the presence of site constraints that prevent the provision of the required number of on site parking spaces;